Kromolux/About_me/README.md

 | - | - |
 From | 🇩🇪 Germany - 🏙️ Berlin
 Currently living in | 🏙️  Berlin
-Age | 41
+Age | 44

-Hi my name is René Kaufmann, I am 41 years life experienced and was born in germany Berlin.
+Hi my name is René Putzönius, I am 44 years life experienced and was born in germany Berlin.
 I am working on my career change into the IT industry right now.

 In high school I started coding with Turbo Pascal and enjoyed programming with it.
-But I learned a profession in electrical engineering 🔌 and tried out a lot of different works 🪛 🔧 ,  now I work as an order manager in an office with SAP, Outlook and EXCEL!
+But I learned a profession in electrical engineering 🔌 and tried out a lot of different works 🪛 🔧 ,  now I work as an production controller in an office with SAP, Outlook and EXCEL!
 So later I started programming with Visual Basic and VBA via self study.
 I really like to write code for office automation in VBA.
 The last project is for SAP scripting with VBA.

 I like gardening🥬🍎, cycling🚴 and reading books 📚, deep intense conversations🤓 and personality development - It is my childhood dream to become a programmer.